islamwell/dq-reader/docs/README.md

 - **Resizable, movable, and persistent:** The PiP window preserves the incoming video aspect ratio, starts 70% larger for better legibility, can be dragged away from the ayah anchor, resized with a corner handle without oscillation, and stays alive across surah navigation until closed or auto-advanced to the next available ayah clip.
 - **Stability safeguards:** Drag/resize listeners only attach while interacting, positions re-clamp on viewport resize, and size sync feedback loops are suppressed to avoid render-depth errors while keeping Surah:Ayah labeling minimal.
 - **Auto-advance with fallbacks:** When a clip ends (or errors), playback jumps to the next available ayah video in sequence, skipping any missing items so continuous viewing never stalls.
+- **Mux player stability:** Both the inline PiP and the video library use the default Mux Player React export to avoid import-time white screens while keeping the timeline and PiP controls available across tabs.

 ### Video Library Playback (Implemented)